FAQs

 • “I am planning on submitting a proposal for a grant along with my fellow-UWC friend, however we are unable to decide which project to propose to you.
 Is a team (my friend and I) able to submit more than one proposal if the ideas are different but still equally competitive?”

 Absolutely - sometimes, we feel passionate about more than one cause.
-So, if you have two projects that you feel you could equally make a difference then submit both applications and they will both be considered on their merits.
+If you have two projects that could equally make a difference, submit both and they will both be considered on their merits.
 Good luck!

 Testimonials